MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ## Build a scene using the Scene studio

 Microsoft has a Scene studio that allows you to build the scenes.
-It is available on the [Teams Dev Center](https://dev.teams.microsoft.com/scenes).
+It is available on the [Teams Developer Portal](https://dev.teams.microsoft.com/scenes).

 >[!NOTE]
-> This document is referring to Scene studio in the Microsoft Teams Dev Center.
+> This document is referring to Scene studio in the Microsoft Teams Developer Portal.
 The interface and functionalities are all the same in App Studio Scene Designer.

 A scene in the context of the Scene studio is an artifact that contains the following: